From iPhone to AI

 Keys to success in the AI era

-As a startup co-founder who works with many large enterprise clients, let me offer a few suggestions for seizing AI's enormous potential.
+As a startup co-founder who works with many large enterprise clients, let me offer a few suggestions for seizing AI's enormous strategic potential.

 1. Look for specific problems where AI can deliver